 "Yeah, 1997 too".

-When the German foolishly tried to take out his rival in Jerez, which cost him the title.
-It’s all smiles between them, if they haven’t made peace at least they’re joking about it.
+When the German unsuccessfully tried to take out his rival in Jerez, which cost him the title.
+It’s all smiles between them; even if they haven’t cleared up, at least they’re joking about it.

 "I have to gain some points, it will be crucial to finish ahead of them".

-Says Juan Pablo Montoya, noding his head to his rivals.
+Says Juan Pablo Montoya, pointing his head to his rivals.

 "Winning here would be amazing.
-I'm Colombian, I’m based in Florida, this is the closest Grand Prix to home, it’s full of Colombian fans.
-For me, it would have the same feeling as Michael winning in Monza".
+I'm Colombian, I live in Florida, this is the closest Grand Prix to home, it’s full of Colombian fans.
+For me, it would have the same meaning as Michael’s success at Monza".

 Americans don’t really love F1, but he is their exception, because of his win in the CART series in 1999 and his triumph at the classic Indy 500 in 2000.
-Most of them, however, support Ferrari, which is still like a myth over the Atlantic.
-But Michael Schumacher doesn’t necesserily reciprocate the love:
+Most of them, however, support Ferrari, which is also a myth across the Atlantic.
+But Michael Schumacher doesn’t reciprocate the love:

-"I’m not interested in racing in the American series’.
+"I’m not interested in racing in the American formulas.
 Every driver’s goal is to get to the highest racing series in the world and I’m already there.
 Formula 1 represents the pinnacle of motorsport.
-If we get too close, someone else might win, like Jarno Trulli".
+Sunday’s race?
+If we race too close, someone else might win, like Jarno Trulli".

 Raikkonen is happy to be the outsider:

-"We have a reliable car, we tried to improve performance during testing".
+"We have a reliable car, we tried to improve the performance during testing".

-Michael Schumacher is close to a sixth championship crown, but would he still have the motivation to go for a seventh-one?
+Michael Schumacher is close to a sixth championship crown, but would he still have the motivation to go for the seventh?

 "I’m not sure, for now I’m focusing on the on-going season.
 I won a title for Ferrari after 21 years in 2000.
-To me that was my peak.
+To me that was the maximum.
 After that it was all just for fun".

-"Barrichello can take some points off of my rivals, but he wouldn’t push me much harder".
+"Barrichello can take some points off of my rivals, but he cannot make me go faster".

 Juan Pablo Montoya then adds:

-"I’d rather have Ralf then Gené as a teammate, he knows the track better and Williams-Bmw are focused on the Constructors’ Championship (Ferrari have a 4-point advantage over them).
-To accomplish that goal we’ll have to study some cooperation tactics that will also end up favoring me as well".
+"I’d rather have Ralf then Gené as a teammate, he knows the track better and Williams-Bmw is focused on the Constructors’ Championship [Ferrari have a 4-point advantage over them, ndr].
+To accomplish that goal we’ll have to study some cooperation tactics that will also end up favouring me as well".

 Ralf Schumacher, clearly frustrated, will race, if there are no last-minute changes.